ifnesi/smartshop/README.md

 ## Start Demo
 Start Producer (For configuration files, follow example on `config/example.yaml`):

+IMPORTANT: If not using docker, make sure to the create the topics before start producing to them.

 ```
 source .venv/bin/activate
 python3 smartshop.py --config config/{your_config_file_here}.yaml --verbose